-Implanted under the skin near the collarbone, the vagus nerve stimulator produces weak electrical signals that travel along the vagus to the brain at regular intervals.
+A vagus nerve stimulator is a small battery-powered device that is implanted under the skin near the collarbone.
+It produces weak electrical signals that travel along the vagus nerve to the brain at regular intervals.
 These signals help prevent the electrical bursts in the brain that cause seizures.

-A battery-powered device allows patients to send an extra signal from the vagus nerve stimulator if they feel a seizure coming on.
+Patients can send an extra signal from the vagus nerve stimulator if they feel a seizure coming on.

-Vagus nerve stimulation is used for patients when we can’t find the area of the brain causing the seizures.
+Vagus nerve stimulation is used when doctors can’t find the area of the brain causing the seizures.

-More patients from Louisville and Southern Indiana seek treatment from Norton Neuroscience Institute’s nationally recognized neurologists and neurosurgeons than any other provider in the area.
+More patients from Louisville and Southern Indiana seek their neurology and neurosurgery care from Norton Neuroscience Institute’s nationally recognized specialists than any other providers in the area.